MELISSA BLOCK, Host:

-Mr. MARSHAL COHEN (Analyst, NPD Group): March is usually a tricky month to read, anyway.
+MARSHAL COHEN: March is usually a tricky month to read, anyway.

 NOGUCHI: Marshal Cohen is an analyst for the NPD Group.
 He says it's especially tricky to tell whether last month really marked a retail revival because part of it is just pent-up need.
 People can only wear old clothes and use broken toasters so long before replacing them.
 Also, Cohen says, Easter came early this year, bunnies and pastel eggs triggered seasonal buying a little earlier.
 And after a harsh winter, warmer weather is getting people like Pamela Vestal out buying sunglasses.

 COHEN: A lot of frugal fatigue has set in, where the consumer's saying, I'm tired of not spending and living on a budget.

 NOGUCHI: Like, enough about the recession, what about me?
 Sandy Kennedy has spent a year putting off indulgences, but just recently she had a spring fling with her credit card.